PalantirPHP/descriptor/README.md

 Palantir is a fluent API built over top of Reflection Classes.
 Its aim is to provide a robust and easy-to-use method to drill down for certain conditions (parameters, etc.).

 ## Experimental API
 This is just something I have messed with... who knows whether it's a good idea (for performance and/or DX reasons).
+Under the hood, a combination of new collection objects and `FilterIterator` are being used.

 ```php
 // Retrieves all methods for the `ClassDescriptor` class.